CSS-Electronics/canedge-grafana-backend/README.md

 - After this, you can start customizing your panels as explained in step 4

 #### Regarding DBC files
-If you need multiple DBC files, consider merging & trimming these for performance.
+You can load as many DBC files as you want without reducing performance, as long as your queries only use one at a time (as is e.g. the case when using the simple dashboard template).
+However, if your queries need to use multiple DBC files, you may consider 'combining' your DBC files for optimal performance.

+#### Regarding compression
+It is recommended to enable the CANedge compression as the compressed `MFC` files are 50%+ smaller and thus faster to load.

 ----

 ### 4: Customize your Grafana dashboard

-The `dashboard-template.json` can be used to identify how to make queries, incl. below examples:
+The `dashboard-template-sample-data.json` can be used to identify how to make queries, incl. below examples:

 ```
 # create a fully customized query that depends on what the user selects in the dropdown